miknab/EuclidEmulator/README.md

 Date:      May 2018<br/>
 Reference: Knabenhans et al., 2018, arXiv pre-print (submitted)<br/>

+If you use EuclidEmulator in any way for a publication, please cite this paper.

 ## Quick start
 To compile the code run "make".
 An executable called "ee" will be created.
 To run the executable type